torchnyu/blog/_posts/2019-11-13-get-that-big-n-job.md

 these are called "Big N" companies.
 As in, the Big 5, Big 10, Big "N" companies in the tech world.

-With these companies, I'd also include some of the newer, larger startups, especially "unicorn" startups, or startups valued at over a billion dollars.
+With these companies, I'm also including some of the newer, larger startups, especially "unicorn" startups, or startups valued at over a billion dollars.
 Places like Stripe, Lyft, AirBnb, Uber, Palantir, Coinbase, GitHub, Reddit, etc. are all excellent places to intern and